 prec The data structure containing the preconditioner.

-Scope: local Type: required Specified as: a structured data of type psb_prec_type.

-b The RHS vector.

-Scope: local

-Type: required

-Specified as: a rank one array.

-\mathbf{x} The initial guess.
-Scope: local Type: required Specified as: a rank one array. eps The stopping tolerance.
-Scope: global Type: required Specified as: a real number. desc_a contains data structures for communications.
+Scope: local Type: required Specified as: a structured data of type psb_prec_type. b The RHS vector.
+Scope: local Type: required Specified as: a rank one array. x The initial guess.
+Scope: local Type: required Specified as: a rank one array. eps The stopping tolerance. $Scope: \ \mathbf{global}$ Type: required Specified as: a real number. ${\bf desc_a}$ contains data structures for communications.
 Scope: local Type: required Specified as: a structured data of type psb_desc_type. itmax The maximum number of iterations to perform.
 Scope: global Type: optional Default: itmax = 1000.
 Specified as: an integer variable $itmax \ge 1$. itrace If > 0 print out an informational message about convergence every itrace iterations.
-Scope: global Type: optional istop An integer specifying the stopping criterion.
+Scope: global Type: optional irst An integer specifying the restart parameter.
 Scope: global Type: optional.
+Values: irst > 0.
+This is employed for the BiCGSTABL or RGMRES methods, otherwise it is ignored. istop An integer specifying the stopping criterion.
+Scope: global Type: optional.
 Values: 1: use the normwise backward error, 2: use the scaled 2-norm of the residual.
 Default: 1.
 On Return ${\bf x}\,$ The computed solution.
-Scope: local Type: required Specified as: a rank one array. iter The number of iterations performed.
-Scope: global Type: optional Returned as: an integer variable. err The convergence estimate on exit.
-Scope: global Type: optional Returned as: a real number. info Error code.
+Scope: local Type: required Specified as: a rank one array.

+iter The number of iterations performed.
+Scope: global Type: optional Returned as: an integer variable.

+err The convergence estimate on exit.
+Scope: global Type: optional Returned as: a real number.

+info Error code.

 Scope: local

+Type: required

-Type: required An integer value; 0 means no error has been detected.
+An integer value; 0 means no error has been detected.